MicrosoftDocs/memdocs/sccm/apps/get-started/creating-mac-computer-applications.md

 >  The procedures in this topic cover information about deploying applications to Mac computers on which you installed the Configuration Manager client.
 Mac computers that you enrolled with Microsoft Intune do not support application deployment.

 ## General considerations
  You can use System Center Configuration Manager to deploy applications to Mac computers that run the Configuration Manager Mac client.
-The steps to deploy software to Mac computers are similar to the steps that are used to deploy software to Windows computers.
+The steps to deploy software to Mac computers are similar to the steps to deploy software to Windows computers.
 However, before you create and deploy applications for Mac computers that are managed by Configuration Manager, consider the following:

 -   Before you can deploy Mac application packages to Mac computers, you must use the **CMAppUtil** tool on a Mac computer to convert these applications into a format that can be read by Configuration Manager.